 For Katie, Janna, and Megan, there was always a level of connection and mutual admiration from a distance.
 Katie recommended them to a friend for a bathroom remodel.
 The friend happened to have numerous pieces of her art.
 Janna and Megan discovered Katie was the artist and the three decided to get to know each other better.
 They grabbed lunch and dreamed about what it could look like to be in each other’s corners.

-Katie has released two thirds of the 35 piece collection, in collaboration with Mid-West & Co.
-Each piece is created with soft pastels and acrylic wash on raw canvas.
+Each piece in the collaboration with Mid-West & Co. is created with soft pastels and acrylic wash on raw canvas.
 This is a unique and unconventional material to use.
 Because many people are intimidated by picking framing, Katie, Megan, and Janna did a variety of framing applications.
-Each piece was ready to be displayed!
+Each piece is ready to be displayed!
 Megan and Janna did all of the sourcing of the vintage frames and provided Katie with photographs of them before she started painting.

 “It was such a gift because they have an eye for what looks good in spaces.
 It was a match made in heaven, especially since our interior design aesthetic is very similar.
 We all feel very drawn to the same types of spaces.
 The entire collection took me three weeks to complete, but I only paint an hour a day.”

 At the beginning of August 2022, Katie Mulder Creative reached a new level of exposure.
 A partnership with Magnolia made its debut!